Curiosity@Work Report | Insights by Industry

 - Allowing the use of work time to explore passion projects (61%).

 Managers across the curiosity spectrum can be further divided into one of four segments based on how each segment values curiosity in the workplace in various ways.

-Public sector managers can be categorized as:
+Managers in the manufacturing industry can be categorized as:

-The 2021 Curiosity Index: The Curiosity Index score is based on the ratings of eight different attributes related to curiosity in the workplace.
+The 2021 Curiosity Index: The Curiosity Index score is based on the ratings of 8 different attributes related to curiosity in the workplace.
 The index transforms the attributes’ raw ratings into a 0-100 metric where all the scores are averaged.
-Managers with a score of 71 or lower ranked “low” in the index; managers with a score ranging from 72 to 83 were categorized as “medium”; and those with a score of 84 or higher were assigned to the “high” category.
+Managers with a score of 71 or lower ranked “low” in the index; managers with a score ranging from 72 to 83 were categorized as “medium”; and those with a score or 84 or higher were assigned to the “high” category.
 The thresholds in each category were derived based on the index score distribution and best practices.
-Questions used in the development of this index were inspired by research conducted by Todd Kashdan and his team on the topic of curiosity in the workplace, “Curiosity has comprehensive benefits in the workplace: Developing and validating a multidimensional workplace curiosity scale in United States and German employees.
+Questions used in the development of this index were inspired by research conducted by Todd Kashdan and his team on the topic of curiosity in the workplace, “Curiosity has comprehensive benefits in the workplace: Developing and validating a multidimensional workplace curiosity scale in United States and German employees".

 Given its global value and impact, it is evident that curiosity is an increasingly necessary and crucial skill that employees across levels need to develop as well as a trait that organizations must foster to remain competitive.
 Curiosity has the potential to help address some of the biggest business challenges identified by manufacturing managers by fostering increased innovation, collaboration, efficiency and productivity and addressing challenges related to employee morale and retention – key to mitigating the Great Resignation and hiring challenges that many organizations across industries are experiencing.
 Understanding how to& identify and cultivate this skill will be necessary as competition around hiring and business performance continues.